valbok/QtAVPlayer/README.md

 ![example workflow](https://github.com/valbok/QtAVPlayer/actions/workflows/main.yaml/badge.svg)

 Free and open-source Qt Media Player library based on FFmpeg.
-- Designed to decode _video_/_audio_/_subtitle_ frames.
+- Decodes _video_/_audio_/_subtitle_ frames.
+- Encodes and saves to output file.
-- Supports [FFmpeg Bitstream Filters](https://ffmpeg.org/ffmpeg-bitstream-filters.html) and [FFmpeg Filters](https://ffmpeg.org/ffmpeg-filters.html) including `filter_complex`.
+- [FFmpeg Bitstream Filters](https://ffmpeg.org/ffmpeg-bitstream-filters.html) and [FFmpeg Filters](https://ffmpeg.org/ffmpeg-filters.html) including `filter_complex`.
-- Supports multiple parallel filters for one input (one input frame produces multiple outputs).
+- Multiple parallel filters for one input (one input frame produces multiple outputs).
-- Supports decoding of all available streams at the same time.
+- Decoding of all available streams at the same time.
-- Based on Qt platform the video frames are sent using specific hardware context.
+- Hardware acceleration.
 - It is up to an application to decide how to process the frames.
   * But there is _experimental_ support of converting the video frames to QtMultimedia's [QVideoFrame](https://doc.qt.io/qt-5/qvideoframe.html) for copy-free rendering if possible.
   Note: Not all Qt's renders support copy-free rendering.
 Also QtMultimedia does not always provide public API to render the video frames.
 And, of course, for best performance both decoding and rendering should be accelerated.
   * Audio frames could be played by `QAVAudioOutput` which is a wrapper of QtMultimedia's [QAudioSink](https://doc-snapshots.qt.io/qt6-dev/qaudiosink.html)
-- Supports encoding of the streams and writing to file by `QAVPlayer::setOutput`.
-- Supports accurate seek, it starts playing the closest frame.
-No weird jumps on pts anymore.
+- Accurate seek, it starts playing the closest frame.
-- Supports DASH / mpd: `./qml_video https://bitdash-a.akamaihd.net/content/MI201109210084_1/m3u8s/f08e80da-bf1d-4e3d-8899-f0f6155f6efa.m3u8`
 - It is bundled directly into an app.
 - Designed to be as simple and understandable as possible, to share knowledge about creating efficient FFmpeg applications.
 - Might be used for media analytics software like [qctools](https://github.com/bavc/qctools) or [dvrescue](https://github.com/mipops/dvrescue).